 Google Scholar will provide you with a simple and broad coverage search for scholarly literature.
-The results will be from many disciplines and be a mixture of journal articles, books, theses, reports, online repositories and web sites.
+The results will be from many disciplines and be a mixture of journal articles, books, theses, reports, online repositories and websites.
 Google Scholar can be a good place to start if you are unfamiliar with the subject area.

 Includes full text of Australian federal and state legal cases and legislation Australasian Legal Information.